Two Resources that Will Build Community at the Beginning of the Year

 I copy these on cardstock front to back, laminate, and give one to each student at the beginning of the year.
 Students keep the thinkmarks in their book boxes and use while reading independently.
 They serve as reminders of ways to annotate texts while reading and great places to stop, think, and write about their texts.

 To download, head to my Facebook page and click on the pink "Summer Stock Up" tab (on the left side of the page).
+(UPDATE: Now that the Stock-up is over, this resource has moved to The Treasury.
+You can receive access to The Treasury by signing up here.)

-Here's a quick list of what's included:
+Here's a quick overview of the activities inside.

-Getting to Know You Activities (Week One):
+Part One: Getting to Know You Activities:

 To download, head to my Facebook page and click on the blue "Summer Stock Up" tab (on the left side of the page).
+(UPDATE: Now that the Stock-up is over, this resource has moved to The Treasury.
+You can receive access to The Treasury by signing up here.)

 Like the freebie, but want the complete resource?
 Both are on sale right now in my TPT store.

-You can also enter to win them for free!
+You can also enter to win them for free! *GIVEAWAY CLOSED*